Foolish, Foolish Me The complexity of what we don't know BY: Troy Murphy |June 2016

 Stock Adobe Royalty Free Images

-Childhood socialization, fortunate or unfortunate circumstances, choices, and millions of unknown factors combine, creating the circumstances of our lives.
-Many face the complexity with ineffective tools and undeveloped skills and are unable to effectively navigate the stormy waters of life.
-We abandon them, blame addiction and turn our heads to protect from their tears.
+Childhood socialization, fortunate or unfortunate encounters, choices, and millions of other unknown factors combine, creating the circumstances of our lives.
+Many people face the complexity of living with ineffective tools and undeveloped skills; ill prepared and unschooled, they are unable to effectively navigate the stormy waters of modern life.
+We quickly abandon them, blame their hurt on their own addictions, busying our mind with our tiny lives, protecting our sensitivities from their tears.

-The factors intensifying desires with enough strength to motivate lie hidden.
-William Shakespeare aptly stated that “A fool thinks himself to be wise, but a wise man knows himself to be a fool.”
-Our human understanding supposes a much greater degree of order and self-empowerment than exists.
+The factors intensifying desires, combining forces from inside and out until the explode into action often lie hidden.
+William Shakespeare aptly stated, “A fool thinks himself to be wise, but a wise man knows himself to be a fool.”
+Our understanding of the human predicament supposes a much greater degree of self-empowerment than exists.
 Our mind detects order from ambiguous stimuli where order is absent.
-When we believe we are personally empowered—the creator of our success, we courageously venture into unknowns.
+However, this belief had a positive effect on action.
+When we believe we are empowered—the creator of our own success, we courageously venture further into the unknowns.
 We seek novel solutions to problems.
 This personal deception of strength creates an evolutionary advantage.
-We think, we perform and create.
+We think, we perform, and we create.

 “We can know only that we know nothing.
 And that is the highest degree of human wisdom.” ― Leo Tolstoy

 “I am the wisest man alive, for I know one thing, and that is that I know nothing.” ― Plato